po-studio/awestruck/README.md

 https://www.youtube.com/watch?v=iEC6-pBFj2Q

 ## Contents
-This repository contains a Makefile and Docker configuration for building and running a demo that:
+This repository contains a Makefile and Docker configuration for building and running a demo that provides a browser interface for starting the synth.
+Starting the synth does the following:

-* Allows a client request a WebRTC connection to a server
+* Forms a Pion/WebRTC connection to the running server via handshakes
+* Creates a GStreamer pipeline with JACK audio
-* Headlessly starts SuperCollider with a random, hard-coded [.scd](https://sctweets.tumblr.com/) file.
+* Headlessly starts SuperCollider with a random, hard-coded [.scd](https://sctweets.tumblr.com/) file
-* Pipes SuperCollider audio through the GStreamer JACK audio source
+* Pipes SuperCollider output audio through GStreamer via JACK
-* Plays audio through the browser
+* Uses Pion/WebRTC to stream the audio to the browser

 ## Prerequisites